 - Primer is the first step in the kit that creates a shield around the hair to protect the hair’s moisture and help you detangle to prevent breakage.
 It contains fermented rice water, known for its detangling and fortifying properties.

 - Wash & Scrub is the second step and is a foaming shampoo that contains microbeads that help exfoliate the scalp, loosen build-up, dirt, and dry skin.
 It also contains apple cider vinegar that helps melt away build-up and add shine.

 Keeping your microbiome balance is the first step to achieve a healthy scalp.
 Using the Detox Kit on a regular basis will help you do that.
 You should not exaggerate though - the Detox Kit should not be used more than once a week to prevent drying out your hair.
-Most hair types should clarify every 4-5 washes.
+Most hair types would benefit from using a clarifying shampoo every 4-5 washes.
 If your curls are looking limp, dull, flat, and not cooperating overall it is likely time to clarify.

 Avoiding harsh sulphates ingredients in your routine is another important factor to help prevent a disruption in the scalp’s microbiome and moisture balance.
 These can strip the scalp causing dry, flaky skin or cause the scalp to overproduce sebum to compensate for this dryness.
-Excessive sebum and dead skin cell build-up can cause dandruff and other scalp conditions mentioned prior.
+Excessive sebum and dead skin cell build-up can cause dandruff and other scalp conditions, and lead to an itchy scalp.

 It’s also recommended to avoid ingredients that can build up on the hair and scalp such as silicones, heavy butters and heavy oils if you’re using mild cleaners like a co-wash in your routine.
-You can also learn how to remove scalp build up.
+You can also learn how to remove scalp build up to reduce the risk of itchy scalp.
 The styling products in the Curlsmith Scalp Recipe line are designed to be lightweight and prevent build-up on the hair and scalp.